etijskens/wetppr/docs/chapter-4.md

 ### Optimisation

 Most of the work is carried out in the inner double loop over the interactions.
-Let's see if we can optmise this.
+Let's see if we can optimise this.

 Initially, both expressions for the interatomic distance $r_{ij}(r_i,r_j)$ and the interaction potential $V(r)$ were implemented as functions called in the double loop.
-The first timing for the doubleloop with 50 atoms is 144
+The first timing for the double loop with 50 atoms is 144
 $\mu$s.
 By checking the vectorisation report of the compiler, we learned that the two function calls prohibited vectorisation.
 After inlining the functions,  the timing was reduced to 93 $\mu$s.
 The inner loop contains a lot of short loops.
 This is bad for pipelining and vectorisation (many loops end with